mihakralj/opnsense-theme-dark/README.md

 #Seven provided color schemes:

-- DarkOrange
+- DarkOrange (install with `sudo cp DarkOrange.css colors.css`)
-- Blade
+- Blade (install with `sudo cp Blade.css colors.css`)
-- Buffy
+- Buffy (install with `sudo cp Buffy.css colors.css`)
-- Lincoln
+- Lincoln (install with `sudo cp Lincoln.css colors.css`)
-- Morbius
+- Morbius (install with `sudo cp Morbius.css colors.css`)
-- DraculaPro
+- DraculaPro (install with `sudo cp DraculaPro.css colors.css`)
-- VanHelsing
+- VanHelsing (install with `sudo cp VanHelsing.css colors.css`)

+Except the first one, all other color themes are inspired by Zeno Rocha's Dracula dark theme https://draculatheme.com/

 You can build your own too - just peek into the **color.css** and make your own color combo!
 And post your color combination here as an issue!